Visit artist's studios and venues in Peterborough and the surrounding areas

 Ruth Hudson

-Ruth Hudson is an experimental print maker and painter.
-Her original linocuts are printed on an 1856 lithograph press from More
+Artist Ruth Hudson is a printmaker and painter based in Stamford.
+Her original linocuts are printed on an 1856 lithograph More

 Emily is an artist who is deeply inspired by the natural world.
 Through observing the world around her, often through drawing from observation, she works to capture feeling and a sense of a place in her artwork.